VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 create a [false precision](https://en.wikipedia.org/wiki/False_precision) and result into bad compression ratio according to [information theory](https://en.wikipedia.org/wiki/Information_theory).

+`vmctl` provides the following flags for improving data compression:

+* `--vm-round-digits` flag for rounding processed values to the given number of decimal digits after the point.
+  For example, `--vm-round-digits=2` would round `1.2345` to `1.23`.
+By default the rounding is disabled.

-The `--vm-significant-figures` flag allows to limit the number of significant figures.
+* `--vm-significant-figures` flag for limiting the number of significant figures in processed values.
 It takes no effect if set to 0 (by default), but set `--vm-significant-figures=5` and `102.342305` will be rounded to `102.34`.

-Such value will have much higher compression ratio comparing to previous one and will save some extra disk space after the migration.
-The most common case for using this flag is to reduce number of significant figures for time series storing aggregation results such as `average`, `rate`, etc.
+The most common case for using these flags is to improve data compression for time series storing aggregation results such as `average`, `rate`, etc.

 ### Adding extra labels